 The Solution / Core Loop of Bayesian Data Assimilation

-Instead of the model making predictions of the single value of the state.
-We model the state as a random variable and keep track of the probability distribution.
+Instead of the model making predictions of the single value of the state, We model the state as a random variable and keep track of the probability distribution.
 That is instead of predicting that the current state of the system is a specific value we talk about what the probability that the true state value falls within some region is.
-And we take the mean of this distribution to be our guess for the true state.
+And we take the mean of this random variable to be our guess for the true state.
 This also allows us to model how confident we are in the guess.

 The two core functions of any model is

 - How we take our current distribution estimate and get a new distribution of the state at some later time.
+We will refer to this as the propagation step.

 Prerequisites